Hisense U8QG TV Review

 Home Theater

-The Hisense U8QG is a great choice for a home theater.
+The Hisense U8QG is an excellent choice for a home theater.
 The TV displays very deep blacks that are about as close to an OLED as you can currently get, but there's some minor blooming around highlights and subtitles.
 Its HDR brightness is remarkable, so highlights in dimmer scenes and entirely bright scenes really pop out.
 Colors are vibrant and have good accuracy, but the TV does a sub-par job of displaying HDR content at the brightness level intended by the filmmaker, making almost everything look way too bright.
-There's some minor stutter during slow panning shots due to the TV's quick response time, but it's not quite as noticeable as it is on OLEDs, and not everyone will be bothered by it.
+There's some stutter during slow panning shots due to the TV's quick response time, but not everyone will be bothered by it.
+Unfortunately, the edges of objects and characters are blurrier than intended in fast-paced scenes.

 Pros